Bedrock-OSS/bedrock-wiki/docs/loot/recipes.md

 }
 ```

-::: tip NOTE
+::: tip
-Anvil interactions are handled within an [item definition](/items/items-16.html).
+Anvil interactions are handled within an [item definition](/items/items-16.html), not via recipe files.
 Smithing table and loom transactions are currently unavailable.
 :::

-All recipes are stored in the `recipes` folder in the behavior pack root.
-The files can be named and organized under any folder hierarchy as desired.
-No experimental toggles are required to use recipes or any of their features.

 ## Shared Properties and Structures
 ### Format Version